 Are there micro data available to the public?

 NCS benefit micro data are available on a limited basis to researchers for the purpose of conducting valid statistical analyses.
 For more details and how to apply for access, see www.bls.gov/bls/blsresda.htm.

 Does the BLS track the amount of sick leave employees use?

 The BLS does not produce data on the use of such benefits.
 However, the BLS does produce data on availability of sick leave and other disability benefits as part of our benefits survey.
 Visit the NCS benefits home page for the most recent information.

 What percentage of the American work force has access to employer provided childcare?

 The NCS benefits survey provides incidence data of employee benefits for private industry and state and local government workers.
 Additionally, the BLS publishes the incidence of benefits for civilian workers, which includes data from both private industry and state and local government.
-See the EBS glossary for the BLS definition of childcare.
+See the Glossary of Employee Benefit Terms for the BLS definition of childcare.

 What percentage of workers have access to employer-sponsored benefits extended to unmarried domestic partners?

 The NCS benefits survey provides incidence data of employer-sponsored defined benefit joint and survivor disability benefits and health care benefits extended to unmarried domestic partners of the same sex and opposite sex.
-See the EBS glossary for the definition of joint and survivor disability benefits.
-Also see the tables within the "Unmarried domestic partner benefits: Access" section within http://www.bls.gov/ncs/ebs/benefits/2014/benefits_other.htm.
+See the Glossary of Employee Benefit Terms for the definition of joint and survivor disability benefits.
+Also see the tables within the "Unmarried domestic partner benefits: Access" section within www.bls.gov/ncs/ebs/benefits/2016/benefits_other.htm.
 For additional information on these benefits see the article: Employer-Sponsored Benefits Extended to Domestic Partners.